Mary Surrat's Ghost Washington D.C.

 The Boarding House

 The Mary E. Surratt Boarding House in Washington, D.C. is located at 604 h Street NW.
 It was the place of multiple meetings of the villainous cabal that would end up tossing a lone-gunman into history.
 At Mary E. Surratt Boarding House is where conspirators traded secret handshakes and planned to kidnap and consequently to assassinate U.S. President Abraham Lincoln.
-This is where Booth drank his beers and practiced his marksmanship… Maybe… no one is entirely sure; history is like that, sketchy.
+This is where Booth drank his beers and practiced his marksmanship… Maybe… no one is entirely sure.

 The building is a three-and-one-half story tall construction.
 Nothing fancy, just functional.
 It was built by Jonathan T. Walker in 1843.
 It has been defined as being in the Early Republic or Federal style.